kovacevicselma/kovacevicselma/README.md

-# Selma Kovačević
+# Hey there! 👋 I'm Selma Kovačević

-Hey there! 👋 I'm Selma Kovačević, a passionate coder and a student at the Faculty of Information Technologies in Mostar.
+I am a passionate coder and a student at the Faculty of Information Technologies in Mostar.

 ## About Me